 Little is known on how play supports children with a disability in terms of the development of executive and 21st-century skills.
 Understanding what children can do through play is a process of discovery and Giving Tuesdays provides the opportunity for further exploration and observations on this.

-Led by Programme Consultant, Dr. Esther Joosa, Giving Tuesdays is a weekly play-based programme that takes place every Tuesday afternoon for children aged 3 to 12 with varying disabilities.
-The research for this programme is supported by the National Council of Social Services (NCSS).
+Led by Programme Consultant, Dr. Esther Joosa, Giving Tuesdays is a weekly play-based programme.
+The programme launched in 2019 at the Children's Centre for Creativity, taking place every Tuesday afternoon for children aged 3 to 12 with varying disabilities.
+The programme also featured a research component supported by the National Council of Social Services (NCSS).

 My children really look forward to visit Playeum weekly.
 E is learning to play with others in his kindergarten and Playeum.
 He has started to express himself through drawing.
 It is important for parents to support children with disabilities and spend time together.

 - Mr Eyok